Motivic cohomology of equicharacteristic schemes: Introduction

 \subsubsection{Annala--Hoyois--Iwasa's non-$\bb A^1$-invariant motivic homotopy theory}

-Annala, Hoyois, and Iwasa \cite{AnnalaHoyoisIwasa2023} are currently developing a theory of non-$\bb A^1$-invariant motivic homotopy theory, building on earlier work of Annala--Iwasa \cite{AnnalaIwasa2022, AnnalaIwasa2023}.
-A theory of motivic cohomology in their framework is provided by forcing the left Kan extension of classical motivic cohomology, from smooth schemes to qcqs schemes, to satisfy the projective bundle bundle and Nisnevich descent.
-We all hope it coincides in the equicharacteristic case with the motivic cohomology constructed in the present paper.
+Annala, Hoyois, and Iwasa \cite{AnnalaHoyoisIwasa2023, AnnalaHoyoisIwasa2024} have been developing a theory of non-$\bb A^1$-invariant motivic homotopy theory, building on earlier work of Annala--Iwasa \cite{AnnalaIwasa2022, AnnalaIwasa2023}.
+A theory of motivic cohomology in their framework is provided by forcing the left Kan extension of classical motivic cohomology, from smooth schemes to qcqs schemes, to satisfy the projective bundle bundle, elementary blow-up excision, and Nisnevich descent.
+We all hope it coincides in the equicharacteristic case with the motivic cohomology constructed in the present paper (and for arbitrary qcqs schemes with the motivic cohomology of Bouis \cite{Bouis2025, Bouis2025a, Bouis2025b}).